 - Don’t overload the kayak with too much gear

-- Maintain your inflatable kayak, so it will last a long time
+- Maintain your inflatable kayak so that it will last a long time